DandreOpperman/nc-news/README.md

 1. Clone the repository with following command `git clone https://github.com/DandreOpperman/nc-news.git`

-2. Next open the repository in a code editing software, for example visual studio code. you will need to have Node.js installed, this app was made using Made using Node.js v22.4.1.
+2. Open the repository in a code editing software, for example visual studio code. you will need to have Node.js installed, this app was made using Made using Node.js v22.4.1.

-3. Next you will need to install the dependencies with following command: `npm install` .
+3. Install the dependencies with following command: `npm install` .
 Doing so will install these dependencies:

 - axios
 - react